ymhaah/TRAIN-FEM_space-tourism/README.md

 ### What I learned

-This project was created with the main goal is to focus on accessibility.
+This project was created with the main goal of focusing on accessibility.
 I have implemented many new principles in this project such as:

--   the Hidden Link that skip the navigation menu
+-   the Hidden Link that skips the navigation menu

 ```html
 <a href="#home" title="click Enter to skip navigation menu"